What is a CTCS (Certified Trade Compliance Specialist) designation?

 Become a CTCS

-To become a CTCS, you must successfully complete the CTCS program of study, or be "grandfathered" into the designation.
+To become a CTCS, you must successfully complete the CTCS program of study.

 Grandfathering